Preschool care and education

-Various government bodies set a national curriculum, ensure standards are maintained in every ECE centre and control teacher quality.
+Various government bodies set a national curriculum, ensure standards are maintained in every ECE centre, and control teacher quality.

 Register your child

-The early childhood education sector’s curriculum framework has the Māori name of Te Whäriki and there’s full information about it on the Ministry of Education’s website.
+The ECE sector’s curriculum framework has the Māori name Te Whāriki, which means "woven mat".
+There is full information about Te Whāriki on the Ministry of Education’s website.

-There are over 4,000 childcare and pre-school facilities around the country.
+There are over 5,000 childcare and pre-school facilities around the country.
 They fall into two main groups:

 - Playcentres and Kōhanga Reo (centres catering for young children in a Māori cultural environment), both of which must be licensed

 Choosing a pre-school

-Their guide looks at:
+The guide looks at:

-- What types of early childhood education services are available.
+- what types of early childhood education services are available

-- How to choose one for your child.
+- how to choose one for your child

-- What to look for in an early childhood education.
+- what to look for in an early childhood education

-- Key questions to ask when you visit a service.
+- key questions to ask when you visit a service

-- How to help your child settle into pre-school.
+- how to help your child settle into pre-school

-- How early childhood education is regulated.
+- how early childhood education is regulated.